godpeny/pages/main/src/blog-post.26.md

 ## Applicantions of PCA
  - Compression: representing $x^{(i)}$’s with lower dimension $y^{(i)}$’s is an obvious application.
 Also we can preprocess a dataset to reduce its dimension before running a supervised learning learning algorithm with the $x^{(i)}$’s as inputs.
- - Visualization: if we reduce high dimensional data to k = 2 or 3 dimensions, then we can also plot the  $y^{(i)}$’s to visualize the data.
+ - Visualization: if we reduce high dimensional data to 2 or 3 dimensions($k$), then we can also plot the  $y^{(i)}$’s to visualize the data.
- - Avoid Overfitting: reduce the complexity of the hypothesis class considered and help avoid overfitting.
+ - Avoid Overfitting: by reducing the data’s dimension, it reduces the complexity of the hypothesis class considered and help avoid overfitting.
  - Noise Reduction: PCA reduces noise by discarding low variance components that typically represent random or irrelevant variations(which is noise) while retaining high variance components that capture meaningful structure in the data.
 This is processed by representing high dimension data $x^{(i)}$’s with a much lower imensional $y^{(i)}$’s .

 ## Orthogonality of Principal Components